2026 GB3 Championship

-The 2026 GB3 Championship is a motor racing championship for open wheel, formula racing cars scheduled to be held across Europe.
-The 2026 season will be the eleventh organised by the British Racing Drivers' Club in the United Kingdom, and the sixth season under the GB3 moniker after rebranding from the BRDC British Formula 3 Championship in mid-2021.
-The championship will feature a mix of professional motor racing teams and privately funded drivers.
+The 2026 GB3 Championship is a motor racing championship for open wheel, formula racing cars held across Europe.
+The 2026 season is the eleventh organised by the British Racing Drivers' Club in the United Kingdom, and the sixth season under the GB3 moniker after rebranding from the BRDC British Formula 3 Championship in mid-2021.
+The championship features a mix of professional motor racing teams and privately funded drivers.
 The season is scheduled to be run over eight triple-header rounds, starting in April and ending in November.

+Nikita Bedrin currently leads the Drivers' Championship, while Rodin Motorsport currently leads the Teams' Championship.

 Teams and drivers

-After the introduction of the Tatuus MSV GB3-025 in 2025, 2026 will see another aerodynamic upgrade to the chassis package.
-The Mountune engine, previously a two-litre unit, will be upgraded to a 2.4-litre engine, thereby providing a 25% torque increase.
+After the introduction of the Tatuus MSV GB3-025 in 2025, 2026 saw another aerodynamic upgrade to the chassis package.
+The Mountune engine, previously a two-litre unit, was upgraded to a 2.4-litre engine, thereby providing a 25% torque increase.
 All cars run on Pirelli tyres.